ad877/assignment-digitalpaani/README.md

-# BOOK MANAGEMENT SYSTEM WITH CRUD OPERATIONS USING GRAPQHL WITH Nexus for Digital-Paani Assignment.
+# BOOK MANAGEMENT SYSTEM WITH CRUD OPERATIONS USING GRAPQHL WITH Nexus.

 This project demonstrates how to implement crud operation, user authentication in a GraphQL API using Nexus and JSON Web Tokens (JWT).